 - FlyAgi Wind Turbine Library by FlyAgi

 However, please note that some of these libraries are still being developed and extended by the original developer.
 We will try to keep up to date with any changes, but if you want to use an item that has been recently added to a third party library, you may need to install it until that item gets incorporated with OpenSceneryX.

-The following libraries have had their content incorporated, but because the contents had to be significantly changed during this process, you will still need the third party library installed to support older scenery packages that use them:
+The following libraries have had all their content incorporated, but because the contents had to be significantly changed during this process, you will still need the third party library installed to support older scenery packages that use them:

 - Flags of the World by Mr 3D and Chris Noe.
 All flags have been rotated by 90° to conform to the OpenSceneryX standard.